made-by-max/cosmic-cloud/src/data/writing/learning-in-public.md

 ---
-title: 'Learning in Public'
+title: Learning in Public
-description: 'Follow along on my learning journey'
+description: Follow along on my learning journey
 date: 2024-05-10
 tags:
-- html
-- css
-- javascript
-- react
+  - blog
   - design engineering
-- learning new skills
+  - learning
 ---
 ## My Coding Journey So Far

 I've been dabbling in frontend design for a long time now.
 I taught myself HTML back in the days of frames, and picked up CSS over the years.
 I've coded a handful of websites using HTML and CSS.

 I've used JavaScript a bit here and there.
 I did the [100 days of code challenge](https://radcode.netlify.app/) in 2020 and worked through the JavaScript lessons on [FreeCodeCamp](https://freecodecamp.org/) and some courses on [SuperHi](https://superhi.com/).
 But it never quite clicked for me.
 FreeCodeCamp was too theoretical.
 I understood how to use loops and arrays and different methods, but I couldn't make the connection between what I was learning and actually using JavaScript to maipulate the DOM.
 SuperHi's courses were a lot of fun and I did some really cool projects, but I was just coding along and never really felt like I got a solid understanding of the concepts.